Ypertex/blog/content/articles/2018-08-02-tools-for-the-smart-start-up-in-2018-1.md

 ---
-title: "Tools for the Smart Start-up (I)"
+title: "Tools for the Smart Start-up in 2018 (I)"
 date: 2018-08-02
 authors: Michael Schmidle
-slug: tools-for-the-smart-start-up-1
+slug: tools-for-the-smart-start-up-in-2018-1
 tags: [IT Recommendations]
-description: "If you start a project on a small budget today, there is no need to do without state-of-the-art IT infrastructure for your team.
+description: "If you start a project on a small budget today in 2018, there is no need to do without state-of-the-art IT infrastructure for your team.
 Let me give you some ideas."
 cover: small-plant-large-shadow.jpg
+aliases: [/articles/tools-for-the-smart-start-up-1/]
 ---

 > We are not a start-up, so we don’t have the luxury of experimenting endlessly.
 How do you work within the constraints of our limited budget? {{<cite>}}Question from an interview at the [Swiss Financial Market Supervisory Authority FINMA](https://www.finma.ch/en/){{</cite>}}